 Hanley students may register as auditors with the approval of the dean.
 Entry of the audit grade on the transcript assumes satisfactory attendance at class meetings.
 The student should consult with the instructor as to what constitutes satisfactory attendance.
 Auditors are not responsible for assigned work, quizzes, or examinations, and they receive no credit for the course.
-Students not enrolled as auditors who wish to change their status to that of auditor must do so by deadlines specified in the academic calendar.
-Auditing students pay the regular tuition and fees (see page 234).
+Students not enrolled as auditors who wish to change their status to that of auditor must do so by deadlines specified in the academic calendar on the inside front cover of this catalog.
+Auditing students pay the regular tuition and fees (see page 240).